 GoDaddy’s POS system, for example, features an easy, fast and encrypted payment experience that helps small business owners unify their selling across multiple points of sale — in-store, in-person, and online.

-How does the POS system connect to my payment provider?
+How does a POS system work?

 Your point-of-sale system is the middle man between the credit or debit card merchant and your financial institution.
 So as a payment from a sale is processed through your POS, it must first be verified with your customer's bank (for debit cards) or with their credit card merchant before the transaction can be completed.
 Once the payment is approved, the POS system will then work with your bank to make sure that money is deposited into your account as soon as possible.